Vikings' head trainer tests positive for coronavirus

-The team said in a statement that Sugarman and his family, which also tested positive for the virus, are in self-quarantine.
+The team said in a statement that Sugarman and family members, who also tested positive for the virus over the weekend, are in self-quarantine.
 The Vikings tested the people who were in close contact with Sugarman, and they found no additional cases in the front office and added that no players have been in contact with Sugarman.

 “Eric immediately shared his results with the organization and began to follow the previously established comprehensive protocol created by the NFL and national and local health experts,” the Vikings said.

-“At this time we are all doing fine and experiencing only mild symptoms,” Sugarman said in the team’s statement.
+“At this time we are all doing fine and experiencing only mild symptoms,” Sugarman said of his wife and two sons in the team’s statement.

+“As I sit here in quarantine, it is clear this virus does not discriminate,” Sugarman said in his statement.
+“It should continue to be taken seriously.
+I encourage people to take the necessary precautions and follow guidelines that have been established nationally and locally.”

+His positive test result does not change the team’s plans for veterans, who remain scheduled to report Tuesday to begin a four-day period that includes three coronavirus tests before physicals begin on Saturday.
+The NFL Players Association approved the Vikings’ Infectious Disease Emergency Response plan Monday afternoon.

 “Eric will continue to fulfill his role as the team’s ICO virtually as much as possible, and his athletic training staff and other Vikings personnel will assist where necessary,” the team said in its statement.

-Sugarman’s positive test result does not change the team’s plans for veterans, who remain scheduled to report on Tuesday to begin a four-day period that includes three coronavirus tests before physicals begin on Saturday.
-The NFL Players Association approved the Vikings’ Infectious Disease Emergency Response plan on Monday afternoon.
+“We wish Eric and his family a quick and full recovery and look forward to him returning to the Vikings when appropriate.’’

 Jefferson, Brandel, Cole and Higby were among a group of roughly 40 players who reported Thursday as rookies, quarterbacks and players rehabbing from injury arrived at training camp.